mdvanes/homeremote/README.md

 * bunyan logging in grunt-express
 * bunyan logging on RPi (requires npm on RPi)
 * should have rotating logs (bunyan offers support for it)

+Currently it is required when using :8080 to navigate to /login manually after each server restart